TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 27/Proverbs 27.22.md

 ---

-Though thou shouldest bray a fool in a mortar with a pestle along with bruised grain, Yet will not his foolishness depart from him.
+Though you grind a fool in a mortar with a pestle along with grain, yet his foolishness will not be removed from him.